shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/getting-started/dynamic_filesystem_configuration.md

 **Templates** allow you to dynamically name and save files as they’re created using {% include product %} data and information from the schema structure.
 The Default Configuration provides a set of starter templates that you can edit to meet the needs of your pipeline.

-{% include info title="Note" content="The Basic setup for ShotGrid integrations doesn’t include filesystem management.
+The Basic setup for ShotGrid integrations doesn’t include filesystem management.
 In order to configure filesystem management for your project, your project will need an Advanced setup.
-The first guide, [Getting started with configurations](./advanced_config.md) goes through the Advanced setup process" %}
+The first guide, [Getting started with configurations](./advanced_config.md) goes through the Advanced setup process.

 ## Begin exercise

 Customizing your schema and templates will allow you to dynamically manage the files generated when creating the dining room set: a place setting, a steaming hot filet mignon, a bottle of Penfolds Grange Hermitage 1951, potatoes au gratin, lemon garlic asparagus, etc. Assets used in the dining room set will be associated with the "Dining Room" Set entity enabling you to manage them more easily.
-Set is not an entity type that comes standard with the Default Configuration, so you need to enable a [custom entity](https://support.shotgunsoftware.com/hc/en-us/articles/114094182834-Enabling-a-custom-entity) and call it Set before extending the schema and templates to use it.
+Set is not an entity type that comes standard with the Default Configuration, so you need to enable a [custom entity](https://help.autodesk.com/view/SGSUB/ENU/?guid=SG_Administrator_ar_get_started_ar_enabling_custom_entities_html) and call it Set before extending the schema and templates to use it.

 ### Enabling a custom entity